nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 The second `DAY` parameter is for the new day of the week you wish to set your slot.

 <!-- @@author fchensan -->
-> For example, let's say that you have these two slots on wednesday:
+> For example, let's say that you have these two slots on wednesday: <br>
 > ![](https://raw.githubusercontent.com/fchensan/tp/docs-images/docs/images/editslotcontext.png)
 >
 > If you want to change the title of the second slot to "tutorial", you can simply type `edit title wed 2 tutorial`.
-> You should then see a message as shown below:
+> You should then see a message as shown below: <br>
->
 > ![](https://raw.githubusercontent.com/fchensan/tp/docs-images/docs/images/editslot.png)
 >
 > More examples of usage: